ChemSpider: Crowdsourcing

 The ChemSpider database can be updated with user contributions including chemical structure deposition, spectra deposition and user curation.
 This is a crowdsourcing approach to develop an online chemistry database.
 Crowdsourced based curation of the data has produced a dictionary of chemical names associated with chemical structures that has been used in text-mining applications of the biomedical and chemical literature.

-However, database rights are not waived and a data dump is not available; in fact, the FAQ even states that only limited downloads are allowed: therefore the right to fork is not guaranteed and the project can't be considered free/open.
+However, database rights are not waived and a data dump is not available; in fact, the FAQ even states that only limited downloads are allowed: therefore the right to fork is not guaranteed and the project can not be considered free/open.

+Features

 Searching

 A number of available search modules are provided: